There are too many SEO benefits to count.

 Most websites use SEO optimisation to rank their pages higher.

 If you want your target audience to find your site in search engines, you will need to follow suit.

 SEO lies at the heart of any productive marketing strategy.

-61% of marketers say that improving their SEO and improving their online presence is a top priority.
+61% of marketers say that the improvement of SEO and online presence is a top priority.
 Your competitors are likely taking steps to rank high in search engine results.

-With an SEO strategy of your own, you, too, can keep up with – and ideally, move ahead of – them to stay competitive within your industry.
+With an SEO strategy of your own, you can stay competitive within your industry.